Cluster Status Monitoring

 KubeSphere provides monitoring of related metrics such as CPU, memory, network, and disk of the cluster.
 You can also review historical monitoring data and sort nodes by different indicators based on their usage in Cluster Status Monitoring.

 You need an account granted a role including the authorization of Clusters Management.
-For example, you can log in the console as
+For example, you can log in to the console as

 admin directly or create a new role with the authorization and assign it to an account.